First Steps Towards a Runtime Analysis When Starting With a Good Solution: Preliminaries

 The fitness-depending parameter setting was not satisfying, since it is too problem-specific and most probably does not work on practical problems.
 For this reason, also a \textbf{self-adjusting parameter choice} for $\lambda$ was proposed in~\cite{DoerrDE15} and analyzed rigorously in~\cite{DoerrD18}.
 It uses a simple one-fifth rule, multiplying the parameter $\lambda$ by some constant $A > 1$ at the end of the iteration when $f(y) \le f(x)$, and dividing $\lambda$ by $A^4$ otherwise (the forth power ensures the desired property that the parameter does not change in the long run when in average one fifth of the iterations are successful).
 This simple rule was shown to keep the parameter $\lambda$ close to the optimal fitness-dependent value during the whole optimization process, leading to a $\Theta(n)$ runtime on \onemax.
 However, this method of parameter control was not efficient on the \maxsat problem, which has a lower fitness-distance correlation than \onemax~\cite{BuzdalovD17}.
 Therefore, capping the maximal value of $\lambda$ at $2\ln(n + 1)$ was needed to obtain a good performance on this problem.

-Inspired by~\cite{DoerrLMN17}, the recent paper~\cite{AntipovBD20} proposed use a heavy-tailed random $\lambda$, which gave a birth to the \textbf{fast \ollea}.
-In this algorithm the parameter~$\lambda$ is chosen from the power-law distribution with exponent $\beta$ and with upper limit $u$.
+Inspired by~\cite{DoerrLMN17}, the recent paper~\cite{AntipovBD22} proposed use a heavy-tailed random $\lambda$, which gave a birth to the \textbf{fast \ollga}.
+In this algorithm the parameter~$\lambda$ is chosen from the power-law distribution with exponent $\beta$ and with upper limit $u$, which we denote by $\pow(\beta, u)$.
 Here for all $i \in \N$ we have

 where $C_{\beta, u} = (\sum_{j = 1}^u j^{-\beta})^{-1}$ is the normalization coefficient.
-It was proven that the fast \ollea finds the optimum of \onemax in $\Theta(n)$ fitness evaluations if $\beta \in (2, 3)$ and $u$ is large enough.
+It was proven that the fast \ollga finds the optimum of \onemax in $\Theta(n)$ fitness evaluations if $\beta \in (2, 3)$ and $u$ is large enough.
 Also it was empirically shown that this algorithm without further capping of $\lambda$ is quite efficient on \maxsat.

-When talking about the runtime of the \ollea, we denote the number of iterations until the optimum is found by $T_I$ and the number of fitness evaluations until the optimum is found by $T_F$.
+When talking about the runtime of the \ollga, we denote the number of iterations until the optimum is found by $T_I$ and the number of fitness evaluations until the optimum is found by $T_F$.
 We denote the distance of the current individual to the optimum by~$d$.

+We note in passing the the \ollga was also analyzed on the \leadingones problem, where it was shown to have a performance comparable to the one of simpler evolutionary algorithms~\cite{AntipovDK19foga}.
+It was also analyzed on \jump functions, where it greatly outperformed simple algorithms, however only with a different parameter setting than the one that was successful~\cite{AntipovDK22,FajardoS22}.